tjrobinson/tjrobinson.net/obsidian/blog/2017-11-02-microsoft-future-decoded.md

 ---
-title: "Microsoft Future Decoded, November 1st 2017, Day 2: Tech Deep Dives"
 date: "2017-11-02"
 ---

-# Microsoft Future Decoded, November 1st 2017, Day 2 - Tech Deep Dives
+# Microsoft Future Decoded, November 1st 2017, Day 2: Tech Deep Dives

 These are my notes from the day.
 It's not a detailed summary of the event, just notes for things I found interesting or want to remember to try out or do.